-First week: Within three to seven days, your side effects will peak, and you’ll start to experience the most intense symptoms.
+Within three to seven days, your side effects will peak, and you’ll start to experience the most intense symptoms.
 Cravings to use may also be severe at this point.
 As a central nervous system depressant, sleep aids might cause paranoia, confusion, seizures, or delirium.
-These symptoms are more likely if you were also drinking alcohol with sleep aids
+These symptoms are more likely if you were also drinking alcohol with sleep aids.

-Three weeks or more: Sometimes insomnia and psychological symptoms last for much longer than your detox and may even linger for months unless they are treated.
-However, in addiction treatment, many of these persistent symptoms can be addressed and alleviated
+Sometimes insomnia and psychological symptoms last for much longer than your detox and may even linger for months unless they are treated.
+However, in addiction treatment, many of these persistent symptoms can be addressed and alleviated.

 If you’ve been diagnosed with a substance use disorder, you may need to go through other levels of care in addiction treatment.
 According to the National Institute on Drug Abuse (NIDA), detox may not be enough to effectively lead to long-lasting abstinence.
 If you complete detox and still have medical or psychological needs that require high-level care, you may need to enroll in an inpatient treatment program.
 In inpatient treatment, you will have access to 24 hours of care every day, and your condition will be monitored by medical professionals or managed by clinicians, depending on your needs.